-The financial risk assessment is intended to support the assessment of the overall financial viability of the project, the applicant and any partners throughout the implementation of the project.
+The financial risk assessment will support the assessment of the overall financial viability of the project, the applicant and any partners throughout the implementation of the project.
 Financial risk assessments may be conducted by an independent third party on behalf of NRCan, at the expense of NRCan.